-The administration of corticosteroids at the same time as the antibiotics and heartworm preventive also helps reduce any inflammation.
-Your dog may be prescribed a one-week course of steroids before heartworm treatment begins, followed by a tapering dose of steroids for another three weeks.
+The administration of corticosteroids at the same time as the antibiotics and heartworm preventive also helps reduce inflammation.

-Once your dog has completed the course of steroids, heartworm preventive and antibiotics, he's ready to start the actual adult hearworm treatment.
-The treatment for heartworm disease takes at least 60 days to complete and consists of a series of drug injections that kill the worms.
-There is only one drug approved by the Food and Drug Administration to kill adult heartworms in dogs, an organic arsenical compound that is injected into the dog’s lumbar, or lower back, muscles.
+Once your dog has completed the course of steroids, heartworm preventive and antibiotics, he should be ready to start the actual adult heartworm treatment.
+The treatment for heartworm disease takes at least 60 days to complete and consists of a series of drug injections that kills the worms.
+There is only one drug approved by the Food and Drug Administration to kill adult heartworms in dogs, an organic arsenical compound that is injected into the dog’s lumbar, or back, muscles.

-After the first injection, the dog is given a follow-up shot 30 days later and another one on the next day.
-On the days injections are given, your dog must stay in the hospital for observation to make sure he doesn’t have any serious reactions to the drug.
-Your veterinarian may also prescribe a tapering dose of steroids for each month following the injections.
+On the days injections are given, your dog must stay in the hospital for observation to make sure he doesn’t have any serious reactions to the treatment.
+Your veterinarian may also prescribe a tapering dose of steroids for a period of time following the injections.

-But wait, there’s more!
-Your dog must be retested six months after the final injection to ensure that all of the larvae adult worms are dead.
-Dogs that remain heartworm positive six months after treatment may need to repeat treatment to kill the remaining worms.
+But, wait, there’s more!
+Your dog should be retested after treatment and six months later to ensure that all of the larvae, microfilariae and adult worms are dead.
+Dogs who remain heartworm positive six months after treatment may need to repeat treatment to kill the remaining worms.